MERV Ratings: What to Know When You Shop For Air Filter Replacements

 If it’s been more than a few months since you change your filter, we can help you with your new purchase by navigating the meaning of MERV ratings.

 The Purpose of Your HVAC Air Filter

-- the level of air pollution and construction around the home
+- Any construction going on around the home

 Air Filter Choices: MERV Ratings